 - Governing body issues – UAEJJF has close ties with the UAE government, which is against the IOC rules;

-- There are differences between organizations, which makes the sport hard to understand.
-Maybe a standard rule set could increase the chances for BJJ’s debut in the Olympics.
+- There are differences between organizations, which makes the sport complex to understand.
+A standard rule set could increase the chances for BJJ’s debut in the Olympics.

 - All BJJ federations should build closer ties with the WADA/USADA; it would make anti-doping policy violations more effective and stop cheaters.